-In our study, these parameters are defined based on the positions of one of the 18 symmetry-equivalent nitrogen atoms within the repeat units.
+Each of these four interaction types is specified by four continuous variables: the inter-helical distance $R$, the rotation angles of the helices $\varphi_1$ and $\varphi_2$, and the relative lateral offset $\zeta$.
+While the distance $R$ is intuitively given as the separation between the two helix axes, the choice of how to define the angular variables $\varphi_1$, $\varphi_2$ and the shift parameter $\zeta$, requires a more careful consideration.
+Without loss of generality, the first helix is considered to be right-handed with the carbonyl group pointing in positive $z$ direction, which is referred to as up-orientation.
+This choice defines the relative coordinate system, which specifies the signs of $\varphi_1$, $\varphi_2$ and $\zeta$.
+Their specific value is defined defined based on the positions of one of the 18 symmetry-equivalent nitrogen atoms within the repeat units of each of the helices.
 For the first helix, we select the nitrogen atom closest to the inter-helical distance vector.
-This choice confines $\varphi_1$ to a narrow range around the axis of minimal separation, specifically $[-10^\circ, +10^\circ]$.
-For the second helix, the reference nitrogen atom is chosen such that its axial displacement relative to the selected nitrogen of the first helix does not exceed $L_E/2$.
-This condition allows $\varphi_2$ to vary freely over $0^\circ$ to $360^\circ$, while restricting the lateral shift $\zeta$ to the interval $-L_E/2 \leq \zeta < L_E/2$, ensuring only unique configurations along the helical axis are considered.
+This choice confines $\varphi_1$ to a narrow range around the axis of minimal separation, specifically $[-10^\circ, +10^\circ)$.
+For the second helix, the reference nitrogen atom is chosen such that its axial displacement relative to the selected nitrogen of the first helix is positive but does not exceed $L_E$.
+This condition allows $\varphi_2$ to vary freely over $0^\circ$ to $360^\circ$, while restricting the lateral shift $\zeta$ to the interval $0 \leq \zeta < L_E$, ensuring only unique configurations along the helical axis are considered.